We welcome postdocs from across the UK and around the world. Here some of our postdocs write about how they found the move to Cambridge.

 Moved to Cambridge from Germany

-“A couple of months back I thought applying for a job at the University of Cambridge is a save bet given that we are all EU citizens, me coming from Berlin, Germany.
+“A couple of months back I thought applying for a job at the University of Cambridge is a safe bet given that we are all EU citizens, me coming from Berlin, Germany.
 People from the department were very supportive, welcoming, and kind helping me and my family to settle.
 Still, as for many Britons, the outcome of the Brexit referendum came as a shock for us.
 However, because of the encouraging support of the department and the university, I personally don’t see any unresolvable drawbacks in the near future, and I’m looking forward to my work here at the department.
 (A small anecdote: My supervisor is Italian (Andrea Manica) and from the ~10 people of our lab, one is British.
 He’s from Scotland, though).”

 Dr Jonas Geldmann, EU Marie Skłodowska-Curie Individual Fellow